sbarn-okstate/MLLE/frontend/public/json/README.md

-The serialized models are formatted as shown:
+The serialized models are formatted as shown below.
+It has been set up so that within the array (as shown by the outer brackets) can contain multiple models.
+This example contains one model.
+A higher overview of what having multiple models would look like could be this exapmle that holds three models: [{...},{...},{...}]

     [